siutanwong/Scrape_Doctor_Profile_Data/README.md

 ### Scrape Doctor Profile Data from State's Board of Medicine Websites

-an introduction to extracting machine readable data from web pages
+an example to use selenium + lxml to extract table data from web pages

-written for Oakland Data Day 2014, part of the international Open Data Day
+I'll use the Washington DC board of medicine website as an example.

 ![alt tag](https://github.com/siutanwong/Scrape_Doctor_Profile_Data/blob/master/img/dc.png)